 Supporting your plant:

-- The purpose of supporting your tomato plants (often referred to as Staking or Trellising) is to keep the plants up off the ground.
+- The purpose of supporting your tomato plants is to keep the plants up off the ground.
 This reduces disease and pest issues in tomatoes and makes it easier to see and harvest your tomatoes.

 - How you support your tomato plants will depend on whether the variety you chose is Determinate or Indeterminate.

 - Determinate means the variety of tomato plant has a pre-determined size that it will grow to.
 It will typically produce most of its tomato fruits within 1-2 weeks.
 Determinate tomatoes are also referred to as Bush types.
-Some people don’t support these “bush” tomatoes at all while others will use tomato cages or stakes to keep them upright.
+Some people don’t support these “bush” tomatoes at all while others will to keep them upright.

 - Indeterminate varieties will grow until they’re killed by frost and produce fruit for a longer season.
 They are often referred to as Vining Tomatoes.

-- Determinate/Bush types don’t necessarily need support but ideally they would be supported by stakes, or tomato cages, or tomato boxes (stakes around the outside with twine holding the plant inside).
+- Determinate/Bush types don’t necessarily need support but ideally they would be supported.
+You can use stakes, tomato cages, or tomato boxes (stakes around the outside with twine holding the plant inside).
 Indeterminate/vining types will need more support, something to grow up or along.
 A trellis of some kind works well.
 You can also do a technique called basket weave (or Florida weave).

 - For some ideas/inspiration on how you’ll support your tomato plant as it goes, check out: 32 DIY Tomato Trellis & Cage ideas for Healthy Tomatoes, or How to Trellis Tomatoes for Maximum Yield.